the-vegetarian-vampire/Smart-Contract-Resources/README.md

 A transaction costs a base of 21,000 gas
 each computational step cost ~2-10 gas (usually)
 each byte of data costs 16 gas (4 if zero byte)
 editing a storage slot costs 5,000 gas (20,000 if not yet filled)

+- check != 0 rather than >
 - `struct packing` - using a smaller-sized uint when possible will allow Solidity to pack these variables together
 - cluster identical data types together
 - strings, arrays, and loops are `computationally expensive`